matrix-org/matrix-spec-proposals/proposals/3052-sample-events.md

 ## Proposal

 The sample event format is very simple.
-It consists of a JSON chunk stating the metadata such as sample rate, sequence number and sample count, followed by a blob of actual samples.
+It consists of a JSON block with a sample metadata and data.

 JSON part is formatted as follows: